ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 - Adding a new Ayon launcher tray tool

 ### How to add my menus, tools and digital assets to Houdini ?
-Mostly, you'd only need to update Environment to share these tools with your team. e.g.,
+Consider adding new shelves firstly as you can use them to share a lot of tools with your team.
+However, if you need to add custom python libraries or custom OTLs or custom menus, updating environment variables is your way to make them available to your team.

+e.g.,
 - `PYTHONPATH` to add a custom python library path
 - `HOUDINI_MENU_PATH` to add a custom menu path